-Data Transfer - WIFI Passwords are valid for 90 days then are compulsory changed, they must be a minimum of 12 mixed characters and cannot reuse the 5 previously used password.
-All systems transferring data via corporate WIFI are encrypted to WPA2 Software/online system Protection meas ure(s) Capita UNIT-e MIS of sensitivity.
-All of security and pering in place and monition and monitored.
-Restrict privileges.
-Access process.
-Local address ability to reliable and held and deletion is defor making data and Applications are resolarwinds.
-Live of Solarwinds.
-Anti-malware det Sophos AV which machines.
-All server systems maintenance wind appropriate systems are applied.
-Every perimeter here. what data we store, and the level databases are reliant on network imeter control.
-Access controls are nitoring of the server event logs.
-It counts regularly reviewed and ricted access to admin level is requests go through an approval limin rights restricted to reduce run executables.
-Inger required user accounts are id in a graveyard account.
-Archive epending on user's role and need available for ex-students.
-Indicate the monitored and logged using changes are captured in the installed on all Client installed on all Client installed on all Client installed and security patches in the installed and updates and security patches in the installed in the installe
+Data Transfer - WIFI Passwords are valid for 90 days then are compulsory changed, they must be a minimum of 12 mixed characters and cannot re- use the 5 previously used password.
+All systems transferring data via corporate WIFI are encrypted to WPA2 Enterprise level.
+Guest WIFI access is via a PSK key Software/online system Protection meas ure(s) Capita UNIT-e MIS of sensitivity.
+All security and peri in place and mor Administrator ac monitored.
+Rest privileges.
+Acces process.
+Local ac client's ability to Inactive or no loc disabled and hel and deletion is d for making data Applications are Solarwinds.
+Live Solarwinds.
+Live Solarwinds.
+Live Solarwinds.
+Anti-malware de Sophos AV which machines.
+All server system maintenance win appropriate syst are applied.
+Every perimeter Configs are back config manager, what data we store, and the level databases are reliant on network imeter control.
+Access controls are nitoring of the server event logs. counts regularly reviewed and ricted access to admin level s requests go through an approval lmin rights restricted to reduce or run executables.
+Inger required user accounts are d in a graveyard account.
+Archive epending on user's role and need available for ex- students. monitored and logged using changes are captured in etection and eradication using is installed on all Client is are patched in monthly ndows to ensure that all em updates and security patches has a firewall and URL filtering. ed up using Solarwinds network and config backups compared chups to highlight and alert against